 We're too early in the release cycle for there to be any performance figures flying around, but we're hoping for greater efficiency and better with DX12 and Vulkan.

-The Nvidia Volta graphics architecture is the next big thing coming out of the green team’s GPU skunkworks and has just had its first chip, the V100 officially unveiled.
-It’s the silicon successor to the Pascal generation of graphics cards, recently rounded off by the GTX 1080 Ti and Titan Xp, but can it deliver the same generational performance boost offered by Nvidia's impressive last-gen graphics silicon?
+The Nvidia Volta graphics architecture is the next big thing coming out of the green team’s GPU skunkworks and has had its first professional-level, ultra-expensive processor, the V100 officially unveiled.
+Volta is the silicon successor to the Pascal generation of graphics cards, the generation that brought us the mighty GTX 1080 Ti and Titan Xp, and is gearing up to deliver the GTX 1070 Ti soon.
+But can it deliver the same generational performance boost offered by Nvidia's impressive last-gen graphics silicon?

 As is Nvidia’s wont the new GPU architecture is taking its name from a famous historical scientist.
 Alessandro Volta gave his name to the Volt having been a pioneer of electrical energy and its storage.
 He was also the discoverer of butt-gas - fun little science fact for you there.

 The existence of the Volta design was first unveiled, at least in theoretical form, at Nvidia’s Graphics Technology Conference way back in 2013.
 It was originally meant to be the GPU silicon which followed directly on from the Maxwell architecture (which made up the GTX 900-series of graphics cards), but a year later up pops the Pascal design used in the most recent 10-series GeForce parts, pushing the prospective Volta chips further back.

 But Volta now seems to be back on track, with devices appearing in drivers, and in vague rumours from Chinese websites, so let’s delve into what it is, what it’s going to mean for our gaming PCs and when you can get one jammed into your rig.